XTB Review

 XTB Review (2026):

-Zero-commission ETFs, Investment Plans, and the FX fee to know about
+Zero-commission ETFs, Investment Plans, and everything else to know

 XTB offers 0% commission on stocks and ETFs up to €100,000/month and free automated Investment Plans — making it one of the most cost-efficient brokers in Europe for passive investors who stick to EUR-denominated funds.
-Here is what the fee structure actually looks like, and when it stops being competitive.
+But the FX fee, tax handling, and broker exit costs deserve a closer look before you commit — and UK and French residents now get dedicated tax wrappers that shift the verdict.

 Dark wood infographic reviewing XTB, with sections on what the broker is, how it works, fees, market instruments, and key pros and cons, alongside XTB platform-style visuals and a summary of who the broker suits best.